 The Importance of Microlearning

 Changes in products, processes, policies, and expectations happen so quickly it’s impossible to prepare too far in advance.
 Working in almost any industry requires a great amount of flexibility and willingness to continually learn and improve.
-Those who don’t keep learning will quickly be passed up by people with less experience, but a greater hunger for growth and development.
+Those who don’t prioritize learning will quickly be passed up by inexperienced people with a greater hunger for growth and development.

 Don’t become trapped by what you know, or plague your people with an environment that holds them back.
 Implement microlearning and encourage them to keep leveling up every day.